 midiout.cpp program in the

 The RtMidiIn class uses an internal callback function or thread to receive incoming MIDI messages from a port or device.
 These messages are then either queued and read by the user via calls to the RtMidiIn::getMessage() function or immediately passed to a user-specified callback function (which must be "registered" using the RtMidiIn::setCallback() function).
+Note that if you have multiple instances of RtMidiIn, each may have its own thread.
 We'll provide examples of both usages.

 The RtMidiIn::getMessage() function does not block.
 If a MIDI message is available in the queue, it is copied to the user-provided